HR-CMGT/MGDD-unity/README.md

 - Add a particle system component to make smoke emit from the space ships
 - If an enemy leaves the screen on the left side, place it back on the right side.
 - If an enemy is destroyed, create a new one
-- Switch to the new level once your score is 1000.
 - Make the space background scroll.
 - Keep adding asteroids to the right side of the screen, remove them when they leave the screen.
 - Add a bullet when the player presses space.